 Skip to main content

 Key to this is your organizational culture or the ideas, customs, and social behaviors that determine how work gets completed.
+A strong performance culture thrives when HR key objectives and results are integrated into daily practices.

 In my role as a people operations leader, I’m challenged with helping nurture a high-performance culture that’s sustainable over the long term.